MasterChef

-MasterChef is a competitive cooking show television format created by Franc Roddam, which originated with the UK version in July 1990.
+MasterChef is a competitive cooking show television format created by Franc Roddam, which originated with the British version in July 1990.
+The show aims to discover the culinary talent of chefs of varying skill levels, through a series of cooking challenges, watched over by various acclaimed food critics and chefs.

+Dave Ross commissioned the show for the BBC and gave it the name; he had already produced Masterteam, a quiz show hosted by Angela Rippon, and worked on the long-running Mastermind, and so the name was a continuation of that.
 The format was revived and updated for the BBC in February 2005 by executive producers Roddam and John Silver with series producer Karen Ross.

 The revived format is sold internationally by Banijay.
 Its first international adaptation was MasterChef Australia, which began in 2009.
 The show has since been adapted in several other countries.

 Format

-The show's format has been exported around the world under the same MasterChef logo, and is now produced in more than 40 countries and airs in over 200 territories.
+The show's format has been exported around the world under the same MasterChef logo, and is now produced in more than 50 countries and airs in over 200 territories.
+In 2017, Guinness World Records officially recognised it as the world's most successful cookery television format.

-The format has appeared most often in four major versions: the main MasterChef series, MasterChef: The Professionals for professional working chefs, Celebrity MasterChef featuring well known celebrities as the contestants, and Junior MasterChef, a version created and adapted for children, which was first developed in 1994 and has also expanded to other countries in recent years.
+The format has appeared most often in four major versions: the main MasterChef series, MasterChef: The Professionals for professional working chefs, Celebrity MasterChef featuring celebrities as the contestants, and Junior MasterChef, a version created and adapted for children, which was first developed in 1994 and has also expanded to other countries in recent years.

 Despite the four major versions, in 2012, Australia created the fifth version called MasterChef All-Stars, for former contestants to raise money for charity.
 In 2018, Ukraine created MasterChef Teens, for teenage contestants.
 In 2019, Brazil created MasterChef: Para Tudo (MasterChef: Stop Everything), a TV show featuring interviews with judges and former contestants, plus recipes and memes, presented by Ana Paula Padrão.
 In Brazil, MasterChef All-Stars was titled MasterChef: A Revanche (MasterChef: The Rematch), being released in 2019 and featuring former contestants who did not win the competition before.
-In 2022, Brazil created MasterChef +, for seniors over 60 years old contestants.
+In 2022, Brazil created MasterChef +, for senior contestants over 60 years old.
+In 2023, Australia created MasterChef: Dessert Masters, dedicated for confectionery and patissiere.

-The Masterchef franchise is popular with audiences all over the world.